RPM Signs' new location shows commitment, signals growth

 The move was completed April 5, bringing RPM’s business under one roof for the first time since the company was established in 2013 by the merger of two long-time Johnstown businesses, Minahan Sign Co. and Richland Plastics and Engraving Co.

-RPM’s daily, full service signage operations had been previously split between the former companies’ locations – Richland Plastics headquarters at 624 Lamberd Aven. in Geistown and Minahan Sign Co.’s facility in Tire Hill.
+RPM’s daily, full-service signage operations had been previously split between the former companies’ locations – Richland Plastics headquarters at 624 Lamberd Ave. in Geistown and Minahan Sign Co.’s facility in Tire Hill.

 Even with limited space over the years, RPM produced and installed signs for professional and collegiate sports team venues, businesses and agencies responsible for highway signage.